-- (a) The quorum for a General Meeting is 20 Members that are able to vote at that meeting. - (b) The quorum must be present at all times during the meeting.
+- (a) The quorum for a meeting of the Corporation Members General Meeting is 20 people Members that are able to-vote at that meeting. - (b) The quorum must be present at all times during the whole meeting.
+If

-8.9.2 Adjourned meeting where there is no quorum
+8.9.2 Adjourned meeting where there is no quorum after one hour

-- (a) If no quorum is present at a General Meeting within 1 hour after the time for the meeting set out in the notice, the meeting is adjourned to the same time of the same day in the next week, and to the same place unless the Corporation specifies otherwise. - (b) If no quorum is present at the resumed meeting within 1 hour after the time for the resumed meeting, the meeting is dissolved.
+- (a) If no quorum is present at a General Meeting within 1 hour after the time for the meeting set out in the notice, the meeting is adjourned untilto the same time of the same day in the next week at the same time, and atto the same place. unless the Corporation specifies otherwise. - (b) If there is still no quorum, is present at the resumed meeting is cancelled within 1 hour after the time for the resumed meeting, the meeting is dissolved.

-8.9.3 How to count the quorum
+7.4.28.9.3 How to count the quorum